 “Other HNWIs involved in exporting could benefit from this imminent currency uncertainty,” he adds.

 Dismay was not limited to British shores.
-Brexit will “most certainly” deter US family offices from investing in London or the UK, believes Timothy Lappen, founder and chairman of the Los Angeles-based Family Office Group and the Luxury Home Group.
+Brexit will “most certainly” deter US family offices from investing in London or the UK, believes Timothy Lappen, a partner at major Los Angeles-based law firm, Jeffer Mangels Butler & Mitchell LLP, and founder and chairman of the LA-based Family Office Group and the Luxury Home Group.

 US clients tell Lappen that Brexit “makes no sense for England or the EU” and they hope Parliament will not proceed with the departure.